romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-You're exploring the differences between enabling SAML Single Sign-On (SSO) for a single organization versus for all organizations within an enterprise account.
+Q: You're exploring the differences between enabling SAML Single Sign-On (SSO) for a single organization versus for all organizations within an enterprise account.
 What is a key difference between these two approaches?
 <details><summary>Show the answer</summary><p>

 - **SAML SSO for a single organization allows for different Identity Providers (IdPs) for each organization, whereas enabling it for all organizations mandates a single IdP for the entire enterprise**